LemoFoundationLtd/lemo-core-sdk/README.md

 ```
 lemo.tx.signNoGas(privateKey, txConfig, payer)
 ```
-Sign a transaction for free Gas transaction and return the signed transaction string
+Sign a transaction for gas free transaction and return the signed transaction string
-The API is used like [`lemo.tx.sign`](#submodule-tx-sign).
-The only difference is filling special data in transaction
+1. Sign a gas free transaction with transaction information and `payer` account address.
+The transaction information is exclude `gasLimit` and `gasPrice` field
+2. Send the output string to gas payer
+3. The payer sign the string with his private key, fill `gasLimit` and `gasPrice` field.
+Then return a final transaction string
+4. Call [`lemo.tx.send`](#submodule-tx-send) to send the transaction string to LemoChain

 ##### Parameters
 1. `string` - Account private key
 2. `object` - Unsigned transaction like the same parameter in [`lemo.tx.sendTx`](#submodule-tx-sendTx).
 For this API, `gasLimit`, `gasPrice` fields will be ignored.
-3. `string` - The address of the transaction gas.
+3. `string` - The address of gas payer account.

 ##### Returns
-`string` - The string of signed [transaction](#data-structure-transaction) information
+`string` - The string for [`lemo.tx.signReimbursement`](#submodule-tx-signReimbursement)

 ##### Example
 ```js